garrettthomaskth/osde2e/docs/Addons.md

 ## **Configuring OSDe2e**

 Once a test harness has been written, an OSDe2e test needs to be configured to install the desired add-on, then run the test harness against it.
 This is done by creating a PR ([example PR]) against the [openshift/release] repo.

 Your PR will instruct Prow (our CI service) to run a pod on some schedule.
 You will then specify that the job should run `osde2e` with some specific environment variables and flags that describe your test harness.

-For addon testing, `osde2e` uses four primary environment variables: `ADDON_IDS`, `ADDON_TEST_HARNESSES`, `ADDON_TEST_USER`, and `ADDON_PARAMETERS`.
+For addon testing, important configuration is provided to the `osde2e` container using environment variables:

-The first two of these are comma-delimited lists when supplied by environment variables. `ADDON_IDS` informs OSDe2e which addons to install once a cluster is healthy. `ADDON_TEST_HARNESSES` is a list of addon test containers to run as pods within the test cluster.
+`ADDON_IDS` informs `osde2e` which addon(s) to install once a cluster is healthy.
+Supplied as a comma-delimited list.

+`ADDON_TEST_HARNESSES` specifies the addon test containers to run as pods within the test cluster.
+Supplied as a comma-delimited list.

-`ADDON_TEST_USER` will specify the in-cluster user that the test harness containers will run as.
+`ADDON_TEST_USER` specifies the in-cluster user that the test harness containers will run as.
 It allows for a single wildcard (`%s`) which will automatically be evaluated as the OpenShift Project (namespace) the test harness is created under.

 `ADDON_PARAMETERS` allows you to configure parameters that will be passed to OCM for the installation of your addon.
 The format is a two-level JSON object.
 The outer object's keys are the IDs of addons, and the inner objects are key-value pairs that will be passed to the associated addon.

 `CHANNEL` lets you specify the Cincinnati channel for version selection.
 Valid options include `nightly`, `candidate`, `fast`, and `stable`.
 By default, this is set to `candidate`.
 It is best practice to have several pipelines.
-One that tests as far left as you can (e.g. nightlies) and one that tests candidate, fast or stable.
+One that tests as far left as you can (e.g. `nightly`) and one that tests `candidate`, `fast` or `stable`.
 The idea behind this is that your left-most test pipeline will give you early warning of things that may break in the future, giving you time to react to failed test notifications and fix things.

-An example prow job that configures the "prow" operator in the stage environment:
+An example prow job that configures the prow operator in the stage environment:

 ```yaml
 - agent: kubernetes